liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 - This will predict what the noise is, this was cool and actually quite accurate but slows down the localization code so thats why it wasn't integrated

 ![Sounds](https://github.com/user-attachments/assets/34d816bb-c5c8-42ca-8504-deaf814a8581)
-- Will predict was sound is continously every 3 seconds until the stop command is ran
+- Will predict was sound is continuously every 3 seconds until the stop command is ran
 # Note
 ## Angle Estimation:
 Angle estimation wont work with this model, this is because the model is assuming the distance is in the same horizonal line that the mics are on.
-The orginal idea was to draw two circles with the radius equal to how far the mic is away from the sound but say the closest mic is 7cm from the source of the sound, the farther mic is going to be 7 cm + the distance between the mics (the width of my laptop) which is 37.465.
+The original idea was to draw two circles with the radius equal to how far the mic is away from the sound but say the closest mic is 7cm from the source of the sound, the farther mic is going to be 7 cm + the distance between the mics (the width of my laptop) which is 37.465.
 This means when the circles are put around the mics they will only ever intersect at one point that lies on the horizontal line connecting the mics.
-Below was the graph i was going to make pointing the 2 possible points of intersections of the circles.
+Below was the graph I was going to make pointing the 2 possible points of intersections of the circles.
 But as you can see it will only ever pick one point.

 ### Example image
 ![Angle Graph](https://github.com/user-attachments/assets/b6877956-8665-4224-8a84-5687a93089c5)